Houseplant Education Series

 The familiar home garden centers that we enjoy today didn’t yet exist at that time.
 Instead, I watched my mom delight in collecting different houseplants from where ever she came upon them.
 Sometimes, in the most interesting of places, looking back.
 Yard sales, school fundraisers, etc. New plant varieties were often collected from cuttings that my mom and her friends would trade.

-Similar to my introduction to gardening in the true north, my introduction to the world of houseplants and their care was with a familiar variety, with a not-so-familiar name.
+My introduction to the world of houseplants and their care was with a familiar variety, with a not-so-familiar name.
 The pothos or Epipremnum aureum (lat.).

 The now prolific pothos can be traced back to its native roots on the island of Mo’orea, a member of the societal French Polynesian islands.
 It was first dubbed Pothos aureus in 1880, during its original categorization.
 But, properly naming the pothos was heavily debated due to the observation of a flower blooming from it in 1960.
 Epipremnum aureum was decided upon as it’s permanent Latin name, based on the plant’s overall leaf structure and growing behavior.